linsomniac/dkim_test/README.md

 ## Using

-You will need the "dkimpy" library: `pip install dkimpy`
+You will need the "[dkimpy](https://pypi.org/project/dkimpy/)" library: `pip install dkimpy` (NOTE: This is different from the similarly named "pydkim")

 Then just run `python3 dkim_test <EMAIL_FILE>`